10 Common Time-Management Mistakes

-In this article, we're looking at ten of the most common time management mistakes, as well as identifying strategies and tips that you can use to overcome them.
-These ten mistakes are:
+In this article, we'll look at 10 of the most common time-management mistakes, as well as identifying strategies and tips that you can use to overcome them.

 If you have large projects on your list, then, unless you're careful, the entries for these can be vague and ineffective.
 For instance, you may have written down "Start on budget proposal."
 But what does this entail?
 The lack of specifics here might cause you to procrastinate, or miss key steps.
 So make sure that you break large tasks or projects down into specific, actionable steps – then you won't overlook something important.